vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

     - traditional jar without dependencies
     - executable jar with all dependencies included
 - Both war and jar with embedded app server are valid options

+##@Conditional
+- Enables bean instantiatiation only when specific condition is met
+- Core concept of spring boot
+- Only when specific bean found - `@ConditionalOnBean(type={DataSource.class})`
+- Only when specific bean is not found - `@ConditionalOnMissingBean`
+- Only when specific class is on classpath - `@ConditionalOnClass`
+- Only When specific class is not present on classpath - `@ConditionalOnMissingClass`
+- Only when system property has certain value - `@ConditionalOnProperty(name="server.host", havingValue="localhost")`
+- @Profile is a special case of conditional
+- org.springframework.boot.autoconfigure contains a lot of conditionals for auto-configuration
+    - eg. @ConditionalOnMissingBean(DataSource.class) → Created embedded data source
+    - Specifically declared beans usually disable automatically created ones
+    - If needed, specific autoconfiguration classes can be excluded explicitly
+    - `@EnableAutoConfiguration(exclude=DataSourceAutoConfiguration.class)`